New York girl missing since 2019 found under stairs - NewsBreak

 After receiving a tip that the child was being held in a hidden location at 35 Fawn Road in Saugerties, New York, police obtained a search warrant for the home.

-On Feb.
-14 at 8:06 p.m., Saugerties and New York State Police investigators entered and searched the home.
-The homeowner, who was not immediately identified, denied having seen the girl since she disappeared in 2019, police said.Niskayuna man sentenced to prison for stealing money
+Saugerties and New York State Police investigators entered and searched the home on Feb.
+14 just after 8 p.m.
+The homeowner, who was not immediately identified, denied having seen the girl since she disappeared in 2019, police said.College student arrested for girlfriend’s murder, said suicide pact failed, police say

 A little over an hour into their search, police found the child inside a small makeshift room underneath a closed staircase.